gchudnov/sqsmove/README.md

 sqsmove --src-dir D -d B
 ```

 When uploading messages from a local directory, files are not deleted.
-If there is a corresponding `.meta` file is present for a file, it will be used as a source of attributes.
+If there is a corresponding `.meta` file is present for a file, it will be used as a source of message attributes.

 **Confirm the action:**